Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 ||Discontinue all ARV drugs and other possible causative agents (e.g., TMP-SMX).

-Provide intensive supportive including care, IV hydration, aggressive wound care, eye care, labial adhesion preventative care, pain management, and antipyretics.
+Provide intensive supportive care including, IV hydration, aggressive wound care, eye care, labial adhesion preventative care, pain management, and antipyretics.
 Parenteral nutrition and antibiotics may also be necessary.

 Corticosteroids and/or IVIG are sometimes used, but the use of these interventions is controversial.